 For an easier hike, follow the same directions to East Meadow Trail.
 Hike to the end of the trail and turn left to reach the Ocean Overlook.
 Return via the same route for a 2.75-mile hike with 175 feet of easy elevation change.

 Spring is a charming time to visit Charmlee Wilderness Park.
 The vegetation is green.
 Orange monkeyflower and sage bloom in abundance, while lupines and mustard add even more color to the park.
 Charmlee is a great place for an easy hike or something that gives you a bit more of a workout.
-There is a $4 day use fee to park a vehicle at the trailhead, but no permit is required to hike in Charmlee Wilderness, dogs are welcome on leash, so get out and enjoy.
+There is a $4 day use fee (as of 2014) to park a vehicle at the trailhead, but no permit is required to hike in Charmlee Wilderness, dogs are welcome on leash, so get out and enjoy.

 Sticky monkeyflower in Charmlee Wilderness Park

 To get to the trailhead: Take PCH to Malibu and drive 4 miles west of Zuma Beach to Encinal Canyon Road.
 Turn inland and drive another 3.8 miles up into the mountains.
 The park entrance is on the left on the outside of a horseshoe bend in the road.
 Drive a quarter mile into the park to the trailhead parking area.